 Senator Myron D. Jackson

 Senator Myron D. Jackson’s involvement in politics has been in response to enthusiastic encouragement by the public.
-He takes on leadership of the 32nd Legislature of the Virgin Islands as President, with a strong commitment to be "True to Service," a value passed on to him by his parents.
+As former Senate President, he continues in the 33rd Legislature of the Virgin Islands as Chair of the Committee on Culture & Planning, with a strong commitment to be "True to Service," a value passed on to him by his parents.

-Member - COMMITTEE ON RULES AND JUDICIARY
+Vice Chair - COMMITTEE ON RULES AND JUDICIARY

 Member - COMMITTEE ON EDUCATION AND WORKFORCE DEVELOPMENT

 Member - COMMITTEE ON ECONOMIC DEVELOPMENT, REGULATIONS & AGRICULTURE

 Member - COMMITTEE ON HOUSING, TRANSPORTATION, INFRASTURE & TELECOMMUNICATIONS